VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Experiment

 \section{Experiment}

 We conduct extensive experiments to validate our method, both in simulation and real-world settings.
-First, we elaborate the implementation details (Section~\ref{sec:implementation}).
-We then assess the performance on simulation benchmark (Section ~\ref{sec:eval_simulation_robocasa},~\ref{sec:eval_simulation_simpler}).
-Next, we examine real-robot performance on cluttered and under-specified manipulation tasks to study instruction-following and OOD generalization in real-world deployment (Section ~\ref{sec:eval_real}).
+First, we elaborate the implementation details in Section~\ref{sec:implementation}.
+Then, we assess performance on the simulation benchmark in Section~\ref{sec:eval_simulation_robocasa} \&~\ref{sec:eval_simulation_simpler}.
+Next, we examine real-robot performance on cluttered and under-specified manipulation tasks to study instruction-following and OOD generalization in real-world deployment in Section~\ref{sec:eval_real}.